0x4NDR0M3DA/0x4NDR0M3DA.github.io/_posts/2026-01-12-osintfrozennorth.md

 image: /assets/posts/osintfrozennorth2026/shiptitle.png
 ---

-My 2026 has started with a solid focus on open source intelligence.
-I feel like up until this point, I didn't really dive deep enough into the field, even though I've always considered OSINT as one of the most valuable tradecrafts that you can master in today's world.
+For me, 2026 has started with a solid focus on open source intelligence.
+I feel like up until this point in my career, I didn't really dive deep enough into the field, even though I've always considered OSINT as one of the most valuable tradecrafts you can master in today's world.
+Time to change that!

 Below you can find my writeup of one of the Bellingcat's OSINT challenges - **The Frozen North**.
 Grab something to eat, make yourself a coffee, relax and have fun!

-### Image Analysis
+# Analysis
+### Initial image analysis
 As per the description, we are tasked with identifying the ship present on satellite image by providing its **IMO (International Maritime Organization) number** - a unique ship identifier.

 ![challenge](/assets/posts/osintfrozennorth2026/challenge.png)